EDUCATOR RESOURCES

 Digital Archive Publications

-This collection from ALPHA's Digital Archives Project (DAP) consists of research-based educational material and resources based on primary sources.
-It features the projects developed by our very own student interns and volunteers.
+This collection from ALPHA Education's Digital Archives Project (DAP) consists of research-based educational material and resources based on primary sources.
+It features the projects developed, several by our student interns and volunteers.
+Click on each image to access the resource.